Chapter 2. Upgrading to Red Hat Ansible Automation Platform 2.5

 - You must be using an external database for both the 2.4 inventory as well as the 2.5 inventory.

-- Customers using "managed database" instances for either 2.4 or 2.5 inventory must migrate to an external database first, before upgrading.
+- Customers using managed database instances for either 2.4 or 2.5 inventory must migrate to an external database first, before upgrading.

 Prerequisites

 - An inventory from 2.4 for automation controller and automation hub and a 2.5 inventory for unified UI (platform gateway) and Event-Driven Ansible.
-You must run upgrades on 2.4 services (using the inventory file to specify only automation controller and automation hub VMs) to get them to the invitial version of Ansible Automation Platform 2.5 first.
+You must run upgrades on 2.4 services (using the inventory file to specify only automation controller and automation hub VMs) to get them to the initial version of Ansible Automation Platform 2.5 first.
 When all the services are at the same version, run an upgrade (using a complete inventory file) on all the services to go to the latest version of Ansible Automation Platform 2.5.

 DO NOT upgrade Event-Driven Ansible and the unified UI (platform gateway) to the latest version of Ansible Automation Platform 2.5 without first upgrading the individual services (automation controller and automation hub) to the initial version of Ansible Automation Platform 2.5.